geugenm/polaris/README.md

 ```
 contrib/               - code that is not directly dependent on Polaris, but is used in the project
 docs/                  - Some documentation on the project (though more is in the wiki)
-docker/                - Docker files for Grafana and InfluxDB
 polaris/               - Project source code
     fetch/             - Module to fetch and prepare data for the analysis
     viz/               - Module to visualize the analysis results